Parliamentary.ai

 Description

-The bill outlines offenses and penalties for the unauthorized disclosure of information under section 2, providing for imprisonment and/or fines.
-Defenses include reasonable belief that disclosure was lawful or the information was already public.
-Prosecution requires the consent of the relevant Director of Public Prosecutions.
+Unauthorized disclosure of information under section 2 is a criminal offense, punishable by imprisonment and/or fines.
+Defenses include reasonably believing the disclosure was lawful or that the information was already publicly available.
+Prosecution requires consent from the relevant Director of Public Prosecutions.

 Bill Expiry: